 14-year old Sam makes plans to go out, even though there had been family plans to celebrate Grandma’s birthday that night; the parents change their plans to accommodate Sam.

 How to Avoid Over-Indulgence

 By carrying out the “Executive” role, parents can avoid the pitfalls of over-indulgence, help their children to feel good about themselves and learn to be responsible.
-They can:

-holding children accountable
+hold children accountable

-establishing and enforcing rules
+establish and enforce rules

-encouraging children to give back in some way
+encourage children to give back in some way

-setting and following through with consequences
+set and follow through with consequences